 Do we look forward to opportunities to praise God, to thank Him and to serve Him, or do we do it all merely out of habit, training or a desire to “look good” for others?

 God is painfully aware that not everyone who claims a relationship with Him is being honest.
 Jesus made this knowledge clear when He reminded some Pharisees and religious teachers of Isaiah’s prophecy.

 “These people honor Me with their lips, but their hearts are far from Me.”
 (Matthew 15:8 NLT).

 If we examine our hearts and discover that those words are describing us, it is alright.
 God understands.
 Although we may take our eyes off the Lord, He never takes His eyes off of us.
 So if we find that we are not quite as sincere in our worship or our prayer as we know we ought to be, we need only ask Him for His help in redirecting the focus of our hearts toward Him.

 If we can’t slow down our entire life, we must at least slow down when we worship, pray or study the Word of God.
 We must quiet our minds and our hearts and open them up with joyful enthusiasm to receive the messages that God is trying to give us.

-Try to remember this simple message: Slow down, stay focused and strive to be spiritually sincere.
+Slow down, stay focused, and strive to be spiritually sincere.